Latand/MedSyncWebApp/mkdocs/docs/index.md

 ## Quick Overview

+!!! question
+    Wondering what functionalities MedSync offers?
+Here's a brief outline to get you started.

 MedSync offers a series of functionalities aimed at enhancing patient-doctor interaction.
 Here's a brief outline:

 - **Doctor Selection**: Search and choose from a list of medical experts based on specialization.
 - **Appointment Booking**: Pick a convenient date and time slot.
 - **Medical Tests**: Browse through various medical tests, learn about them, and book as needed.
 - **Theme Adaptability**: The web app interface dynamically adapts to your current Telegram theme colors, ensuring a cohesive visual experience.
+!!! example
+    If you have set a dark theme on Telegram, the MedSync WebApp interface will adapt to show dark mode elements, aligning with your preferred visual settings.

+---

 ## Acknowledgements

-This project is a submission for a Telegram contest.
-We've taken inspiration and borrowed code blocks under the MIT license from the [aiogram-3-guide](https://github.com/MasterGroosha/aiogram-3-guide) repository.
-A big thank you to the original authors and contributors.
+This project is a submission for a [Telegram contest](https://t.me/contest/327).

+In order to create this documentation we've taken inspiration and borrowed some code blocks under the MIT license from the [aiogram-3-guide](https://github.com/MasterGroosha/aiogram-3-guide) repository.

 ## License & Attribution